alpingm/breakfast/README.md

 # The Breakfast Data Set

 The breakfast data set is an energy consumption data set.
 Gathered from fridges in five different households.
 It also contains a fabricated aggregated energy trace.
+All files except household 4 contains 1 week of energy consumption data, which is 604800 data points.

 Households
   - household1.dat